fegyi001/mangol/README.md

 ## About Mangol

 Mangol is an open source library for combining [Angular2+](https://angular.io/) and [OpenLayers3+](https://openlayers.org/) to create modern, responsive interactive web maps (_M_ stands for _maps_, _ang_ for _Angular_ and _ol_ for _OpenLayers_).
 The project has been created using [@angular/cli](https://cli.angular.io/), a command-line tool for Angular projects (1.5.0).
 The project is written in TypeScript 2.4.2 and uses SCSS for styling.
-It has been built with Angular 5.0.0 and OpenLayers 4.4.2 using Angular Material design 2.0.0-beta.12.
+It has been built with Angular 5.0.1 and OpenLayers 4.4.2 using Angular Material design 5.0.0-rc0.
 The packaging is done via [Webpack module bundler](https://webpack.github.io/).

 Formerly, Mangol was called `ng2ol3` and was based on SystemJS and without angular-cli.

 ## Install

 [Node.js with npm](https://nodejs.org/en/download/) is required.
 The preferenced version of Node.js is 8.x.x, the preferenced version of npm is 5.x.x.
 After `git clone`, navigate to the main directory and run ```npm install``` to download all dependencies.
+If you prefer Yarn, you can also run ```yarn install``` instead.

 ## Live example